michael-wall/search-client/README.md

 - While the Liferay server is running go to Control Panel > System > Virtual Instances and note the 'Instance ID' for the current Virtual Instance.
 - Confirm the embedded Sidecar Elasticsearch HTTP REST port.
 It is typically 9201 i.e. http://localhost:9201
 - Stop the Liferay server.
-- Build the 3 custom OSGi modules:
+- Build the custom OSGi modules:
-  - remote-search-client
-  - remote-search-client-test
   - remote-search-client-web
 - Add the following Portal Properties:
   - pic.es.host=localhost